- Midnight Macadamia Date Trail Mix: Clean Energy, Healthy Fats, Dark Chocolate Bliss - December 25, 2025

 If you’ve chosen the planned C-section path, your journey begins by checking into the hospital at your scheduled arrival time.
 Once there, a bit of paperwork awaits, as it usually does in these moments.

 You’ll be warmly welcomed into a room where your diligent nurse will chat with you, asking a million little questions – all to ensure they provide you with the best possible care.
-Expect an IV to be placed, and you might find yourself with a bag of hydrating fluids hanging nearby.
+Expect an IV to be placed, and you will most likely find yourself with a bag of hydrating fluids making sure you are not dehydrated.

 Now, let’s not forget about your precious little one!
 Your baby will be closely monitored for a while to get a clear picture of how they’re doing before the surgery.

-As for you, there might be some prep work involved, like cleaning and re-cleaning the area where the surgery will happen.
-And speaking of surgery, your doctor and the anesthesiologist (the folks who make sure you won’t feel any pain during the procedure) will swing by to introduce themselves and answer any lingering questions you may have.
+As for you, there might be some prep work involved.
+Your team will likely clean and re-clean the area where the surgery will happen.
+And speaking of surgery, your doctor and the anesthesiologist (the doctor who make sure you won’t feel any pain during the procedure) will swing by to introduce themselves and answer any lingering questions you may have.

 If you’re heading into surgery after giving labor a try, some of these steps may already be checked off the list when you first arrived at the hospital.
 You’ll simply need to sign a consent form for the surgery, receive the IV if it hasn’t been done yet, and then fast forward to the next exciting chapter in your birth story.